cseptesting/floatcsep/docs/examples/case_a.rst

 Run command
 ~~~~~~~~~~~

-    The experiment can be run by simply navigating to the ``examples/case_a`` folder in the terminal an type.
+    The experiment can be run by simply navigating to the ``examples/case_a`` folder in the terminal and typing.

     .. code-block:: shell

         fecsep run config.yml

-    This will automatically set all the file paths of the calculation (testing catalogs, evaluation results, figures) and will display a summarized report in ``results/report.md``.
+    This will automatically set all the calculation paths (testing catalogs, evaluation results, figures) and will create a summarized report in ``results/report.md``.

 Plot command
 ~~~~~~~~~~~~

-    If only plotting of the results is desired, when the results exist already, you can type:
+    If only the result plots are desired, when the calculation was already completed, you can type:

     .. code-block:: shell